 Serves 6 / Total Time:

-Grill the Steaks
+Grill the steaks:

-- Cut into the Bistecca, removing both the New York strip and filet mignon from the bone.
+- Carve the steaks, removing the New York strips and filet mignons from the bones.
 Slice each cut of meat into strips.
-Place the T-bone on a serving platter and arrange the slices of New York strip and filet mignon like they are naturally on the bone.
+Place the T-bones on a serving platter and arrange the slices of New York strip and filet mignon like they are naturally on the bone.